 Sometimes you will see in a web address HTTP and sometimes it is HTTPS.
 What is the difference?
 The “S” signifies that the website is more secure.
 HTTPS connections require that an SSL certificate be installed on your site.
 They can be installed seamlessly during setup and are recommended for all sites.

 Having SSL means that your website encrypts Internet traffic and verifies server identity.
 It’s kind of like having a guard dog on your site to:

 - verify that you are the owner of the website

 - prevent attackers from creating a fake version of the site

 - gain trust with those who use your site

-Depending on the host you choose, some will charge you extra for SSL (Security Socket Layer), SiteGround includes this must-have layer of protection for FREE.
+When you choose a hosting provider, and depending on which host you choose, some will charge you extra for SSL (Security Socket Layer), SiteGround includes this must-have layer of protection for FREE.

 To enable SSL using SiteGround, go to the Security section of Site Tools and choose SSL Manager.